viktorybloom/ansible-home-server/README.md

 `ansible_become_password: sudo_password`
 Use the SAME password when prompted to populate `ansible_secret.txt`

+### Setup OS
+Download latest ubuntu server iso into `/os-images` from (https://ubuntu.com/download/raspberry-pi).
+Execute `./os_setup.sh` to start the os load and configuration.
+Once done load the sd card into the RPi to continue setup.

 ### Initialise Ansible Playbook to target device
-On a fresh Deb/Ubuntu server install, execute `./setup.sh` to start the playbook.
+Once os is loaded execute `./setup.sh` to start the playbook.